viet34tqc/notebook/interview.md

 - <https://www.youtube.com/watch?v=6q75MVFLlok>
 - <https://blog.dareboost.com/en/2020/05/preload-prefetch-preconnect-resource-hints/>

+**Why use resource hint**

+To start loading, the browser needs to scan (preload scanner) the page to understand what resources it needs to render in order to start loading them.
+And if you don't give the browser any hint, it will only find those resources when it encounters an img element or text node with a required web font.

 TLDR:

-- `dns-prefetch` & `preconnect` are for high priority resources from a domain but you don't know what exactly what it is, you just know that you are going to download them from that domain.
+- `dns-prefetch` & `preconnect` are for high priority resources from a domain but you don't know what exactly what the resources are, you just know that you are going to download them from that domain. (like google font)
 - `preload` is for resources with high priority but loaded inside stylesheets or scripts like above-the-fold CSS background images or custom fonts.
 For image in the markup, preload has little effect
 - `prefetch` is for low priority files very likely needed soon, like HTML, CSS or images used on subsequent pages.
 - `dns-prefetch` & `preconnect` reference just the domain name, like '<https://example.com>', whereas `preload` and `prefetch` reference a specific file, like header-logo.svg. `prerender` references an entire page, like blog.html.